Insidious: The Red Door: Filming

 In February 2022, Wilson confirmed that location scouting had begun with filming set to begin in the spring of that year.
 Principal photography commenced in August 2022, with Peter Dager, Jarquez McClendon, Sinclair Daniel, and Hiam Abbass joining the cast, as well as Rose Byrne confirmed to be returning.
 In February 2023, Andrew Astor was confirmed to reprise his role as Foster Lambert.
 In April 2023, Lin Shaye was confirmed to reprise her role as Elise Rainier.
 Filming took place in Morris County, New Jersey, including in Morristown, Chatham, Florham Park, and at Drew University and other locations in Madison.
 On August 22, 2022, Wilson revealed that filming had wrapped.

 Music

 The film's score is composed by Joseph Bishara, who returned to the franchise after composing the first four films in the series.
 The score soundtrack was being released on July 7, by Madison Gate Records.
 Ghost contributed a cover of the Shakespears Sister song "Stay."
 Patrick Wilson's vocals are also on the track.
 It features during the closing credits.

 Release

-Insidious: The Red Door was released in the United States on July 7, 2023, by Sony Pictures Releasing.
+Insidious: The Red Door premiered on June 27, 2023 at Metrograph in New York, and was theatrically released in the United States on July 7, 2023, by Sony Pictures Releasing.

 The film was released on digital platforms on August 1, followed by a Blu-ray and DVD release on September 26.